Climbing Pea Seeds (Pisum sativum)

 Packets contain 50-70 seeds.

-Popular heirloom.
+This popular heirloom is juicy, crisp and sweet.
 6-8 ft.
-Perennial favourite of Salt Spring Seeds.
+A favourite of Salt Spring Seeds.
 60-70 days.
 Originally from Lancaster County, PA.
 Great both raw and steamed.

 Delicious, climbing, medium-sized edible-pod variety.
 Very hardy and sometimes survives a west coast winter.
 Also makes a fine soup pea.